SairahulSaripella/TableauVoiceWebApplication/README.md

 # List of legal commands

-# Command                                     Response
+# Command -Response
-Exit, Hide, or Close                          Hides the Tableau window
+Exit, Hide, or Close
+-Hides the Tableau window

+Reload
-Reload                                        Reloads the page
+-Reloads the page

 A specific filter name with ‘add’ a nd synonym of add(example:'add', 'ad',
-'ed', 'at', 'plus', 'put in', 'include')      Add a specific filter into current field
+'ed', 'at', 'plus', 'put in', 'include')
+-Add a specific filter into current field

-A specific filter name with synonym of remove(example: 'remove', 'reduce', 'delete') Remove a specific filter from the current field
+A specific filter name with synonym of remove(example: 'remove', 'reduce', 'delete')
+-Remove a specific filter from the current field

 A specific filter name without 'add', 'ad',
 'ed', 'at', 'plus', 'put in', 'include',
-'remove', 'reduce', 'delete'                  Default action when detect a filter name, it will replace all the filters in the current                                                 field into this specific filter
+'remove', 'reduce', 'delete'
+-Default action when detect a filter name, it will replace all the filters in the current                                                 field into this specific filter

 A specific field name with synonym of reset
 (example: 'reset','all', 'everything',
-'clear', 'reload', 'refresh')                Reset this field by adding all the filters into it
+'clear', 'reload', 'refresh')
+-Reset this field by adding all the filters into it

 A specific field and filter name with synonym of add (example:'add', 'ad', 'ed',
-'at', 'plus', 'put in', 'include')           Add a specific field which belongs to this specific field into this field (example: For a                                                filter based on ‘States’ ”add Texas” unhides Texas)
+'at', 'plus', 'put in', 'include')
+-Add a specific field which belongs to this specific field into this field (example: For a                                                filter based on ‘States’ ”add Texas” unhides Texas)

 A specific field and filter name with synonym of remove (example: 'remove',
+'reduce', 'delete')
-'reduce', 'delete')                          remove a specific filter which belongs to this specific field from this field (example: For                                              a filter based on ‘States’ ”remove Texas” hides Texas)
+-remove a specific filter which belongs to this specific field from this field (example: For                                              a filter based on ‘States’ ”remove Texas” hides Texas)

 A specific field and filter name without
 'add', 'ad', 'ed', 'at', 'plus', 'put in',
-'include', 'remove', 'reduce', 'delete'      Default action when detect both a field and filter name, it will replace all the filters in                                              this specific field into this specific filter
+'include', 'remove', 'reduce', 'delete'
+-Default action when detect both a field and filter name, it will replace all the filters in                                              this specific field into this specific filter

-Any command with a tab name                  Switch to the tab which has the name appeared inside the command (example: The command                                                  “Economy” switches to the tab Economy if exists)
+Any command with a tab name
+-Switch to the tab which has the name appeared inside the command (example: The command                                                  “Economy” switches to the tab Economy if exists)

+“help”
-“help”                                       Program will speak the names of supported field names back to you.
+-Program will speak the names of supported field names back to you.

+“ignore”
-“ignore”                                     Stop listening
+-Stop listening